Here’s all the things you need to do once you have been accepted!

 What’s this rule that everything has to be open-sourced and shared?

-Being good scientists and technologists, we know that all work builds off the works of others.
+Being good scientists, artists, and technologists, we know that all work builds off the works of others.
 Therefore our goal is to expand humanity’s collective knowledge, and not limit it.
 For this reason, a key rule at our conference is that everyone’s projects have to be publicly shared.

 I wanted to use the conference as a writing retreat to write articles, and get them reviewed in preparation for submitting to different journals or conferences.
 Won’t sharing my article prohibit me from publishing in these other places?